namin/argument-debugger/output.md

 🔍 ISSUES FOUND:
   - unsupported_premise: Premise c1 needs supporting evidence

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.64
-  - add_premise: Add supporting evidence for c1
+     Add supporting evidence for c1
-    → "It is virtually impossible to provide definitive empirical evidence to support the claim "All politicians are corrupt."
-This is because:
+     → "It is impossible to provide any specific, realistic evidence that would support the claim that *all* politicians are corrupt.
+This is because the claim is a universal statement, and to prove it, you would need to demonstrate corruption in every single politician, which is an impossible task."

-*   **"All" is an absolute:** Proving universality is incredibly difficult, if not impossible.
-You would need to investigate every single politician throughout history and across the globe.
-*   **"Corrupt" is subjective and difficult to measure:** The definition of corruption can vary across cultures and legal systems.
-What one person considers corrupt, another might see as standard practice.

-However, *if* you were trying to find *some* evidence, however flawed, that might *suggest* some level of widespread corruption, you could point to something like this (even though it doesn't prove the claim):

-*   **A meta-analysis of studies examining lobbying and campaign finance contributions in a specific country (e.g., the United States):** Such a study would need to compile data from multiple existing studies that investigate the correlation between campaign donations, lobbying efforts, and legislative outcomes.
-If the meta-analysis consistently showed a strong correlation between increased contributions/lobbying from specific industries and favorable legislative changes for those industries, it *could* be interpreted (though controversially) as evidence of a potential, widespread quid-pro-quo relationship (a form of corruption), suggesting that politicians are influenced by money.
-    *   **Caveats:** This kind of evidence is still far from proving all politicians are corrupt.
-Correlation does not equal causation.
-It's also possible that these legislative changes are genuinely beneficial to the public, and the contributions are simply a way for industries to support policies they believe in.
-Furthermore, this would only cover the specific country analyzed, not *all* politicians.

-It is very important to acknowledge that even with such a study, it would not prove "all politicians are corrupt."
-The original claim is far too broad and difficult to substantiate."
+     (Scores: minimality=0.60, plausibility=0.70, relevance=1.00, evidence_quality=0.15)

 ## EXAMPLE 7
 Argument: Either we cut social programs or the economy will collapse.